-I am a computational biologist in the Quantitative Cell Sciences team of the data science platform at the Chan Zuckerberg Biohub in San Francisco.
-There I use single-cell and spatial transcriptomics technologies to study the fundamental cell biology of development and infectious disease.
-My current focus is on developing downstream analysis methods for imaging-based spatial transcriptomics to study systems such as the developing zebrafish embryo.
-I also have an interest in developing statistical analyses for single-cell atlas datasets.
-My broad research interests lie at the intersection of emerging technologies and the immediate data analysis, and I particularly enjoy working closely with experimentalists to maximize the investigatory power of cutting-edge scientific instrumentation.
+Previously, I was a computational biologist at Chan Zuckerberg Biohub SF.
+There I used single-cell and spatial transcriptomics technologies to study the fundamental cell biology of development and infectious disease.
+My focus was on developing downstream analysis methods for imaging-based spatial transcriptomics to study systems such as the developing zebrafish embryo.

-Before coming to the Biohub, I did my undergraduate studies in Applied Physics at Caltech and got a PhD in Physics at UC Berkeley, where I studied the biophysics of gene regulatory networks with Hernan Garcia.
+I did my undergraduate studies in Applied Physics at Caltech and got a PhD in Physics at UC Berkeley, where I studied the biophysics of gene regulatory networks with Hernan Garcia.
 There, I focused on developing statistical techniques and models to quantify biophysical parameters from eukaryotic transcriptional data acquired through live cell imaging.
 I also spent a year working in origins-of-life research with Dieter Braun at the Ludwig Maximilian University in Munich, Germany, under the sponsorship of the U.S. Fulbright Student Fellowship.
 Although my background is in traditional physics, I have picked up a lot of familiarity with biology along the way and often inhabit the border between physics and biology, as well as between theory and experiment.

 Check out my CV here as well as my resume here.
 Please feel free to reach out if you’d like to connect or chat.
-I am also available for technical consultation for matters regarding single-cell and/or spatial biology.

 Outside of research, I am deeply committed to science communication and community building.
 I have given numerous talks to wide range of audiences, both expert and nonexpert, and regularly write scientific articles for the Berkeley Science Review.
 For the past few years, I have also been involved with industry-academia connections, serving on the team of Beyond Academia, a student-run organization at UC Berkeley that brings together hundreds of PhDs in industry every year.